New Muslims face various challenges after converting or reverting to Islam.

 So remember the feeling of that certainty and the effort and prayer before it arrived.
 And then focus on your relationship with God.
 Prayer is a time to foster your faith, so maintain the presence of your heart and soul lest it becomes an empty ritual.

-During the immense trials and hardships faced by Prophet Muhammad (peace be upon him), the Quran was sent to console and comfort him.
+During the immense trials Prophet Muhammad faced, the Quran was sent to console and comfort him.

 If the Quran was a comfort to him and his companions during times of difficulty, then why should it not be for us as well?
-If you aren’t able to read it in Arabic and understand it, then read a translation which can convey the meaning to you, and don’t let Satan put a barrier between you and the Quran.
+If you aren’t able to read it in Arabic and understand it, then read a translation which can convey the meaning to you.
+Don’t let Satan put a barrier between you and the Quran.

 Secondly, it is important to tend to one’s social relationships.
 We should surround ourselves with other Muslims, something of critical importance to new Muslims.